-The present invention relates to rotating non-removable disk data storage peripheral equipment for digital computers and similar host environments.
-More specifically, the present invention relates to a highly compact, thin head and disk assembly for a data storage subsys- 10
+The present invention relates to rotating non-removable disk data storage peripheral equipment for digital 10 computers and similar host environments.
+More specifically, the present invention relates to a highly compact, thin head and disk assembly for a disk drive data storage subsystem.
+15